All Episodes

 They think Romney will do a better job, give a greater opportunity to win Senate and House races because he's a moderate and will not anger the independents.

-Which I find ironic because, again, the Democrats know they've got a guy who, by all rights, cannot win re-election.
+Which I find ironic because, again, the Democrats know they've got a guy who, by all rights, cannot win reelection.

-If we had a president who had done what Obama's, we wouldn't want him running for re-election.
+If we had a president, again, I say this to make this point, if we had a president who had done what Obama's, we wouldn't want him running for reelection.

 Our people think that guy can't lose.